CheckRx · Full-Time · Present

 Why Go, FastAPI, and PostgreSQL

-We picked PostgreSQL over a NoSQL option because Medicare data is deeply relational: plans have formularies, formularies have drugs, drugs have tiers and restrictions.
-Trying to flatten that into documents would have created more problems than it solved.
-Redis sits in front for hot queries that agents repeat throughout enrollment season.
+Go for the provider network API where latency and concurrency matter most.
+Python and FastAPI for data pipelines, AI orchestration, and application backends.
+PostgreSQL because Medicare data is deeply relational: plans have formularies, formularies have drugs, drugs have tiers and restrictions.
+Flattening that into documents would have created more problems than it solved.

 Reflection